-We Emphasize Variable Pay and Balance Short- and Long-Term Incentives
+We Emphasize Variable Pay and Balance Short- and Long-Term Incentives as Well as Incentive Values

-In accordance with our pay-for-performance philosophy, the compensation program for our Named Executive Officers is straightforward in design and includes four primary elements: base salary, performance-based bonus, long-term incentives and benefits.
-Within these elements, we emphasize variable pay over fixed pay, with approximately 80% of our Named Executive Officers' combined target compensation linked to our financial or market results (excluding one-time payments such as new-hire grants or relocation).
+In accordance with our pay-for-performance philosophy, the compensation program for our Named Executive Officers is straightforward in design and includes four primary elements: base salary, performance-based bonus, long-term incentives ("LTI") and benefits.
+Within these elements, we emphasize variable pay over fixed pay, with approximately 80% of our Named Executive Officers' combined target compensation linked to our financial or market results.
 The program also balances the importance of these executives achieving both critical short-term objectives and strategic long-term priorities.
+The following graphics represent target compensation for the Co-Presidents and the other Named Executive Officers and exclude Geevy Thomas's promotion award granted in February 2017 and Anne Bramman's new hire award granted in August 2017.
+See page 32 for additional detail.